PhoenicisOrg/phoenicis-winebuild/README.md

 Phoenicis Winebuild is a python library and a command line tool that compiles winehq automatically.
 It is the designated successor of PlayOnLinux Winebuild service.

+We also provide pre-built binaries for Linux and macOS: https://www.playonlinux.com/wine/binaries/phoenicis/

 Phoenicis Winebuild can:

 -   run on any OS (Linux and Mac OS)